7374 Market Street

 Ken wanted to follow in his father's path growing up.
 He is married to Island native, Vanessa Hardy (Smith) and has two boys, Brady and Henry.
 Working on the island is very "community policing" oriented, ranging from giving senior citizens rides in the winter to bike and foot patrol in the summer.

-Corporal Andrew Dziobak
+Interim Chief Andrew Dziobak

 After graduating from Lansing Community College with an associate's degree in criminal justice, Andrew Dziobak completed the Mid-Michigan Police Academy in Lansing, MI.
 He has been with the Mackinac Island Police Department since 1998 and was promoted to Corporal on October 5th, 2008.